Jordan Lawlar: Professional career

-Lawlar was selected by the Arizona Diamondbacks in the first round with the sixth overall selection of the 2021 Major League Baseball draft.
+The Arizona Diamondbacks selected Lawlar in the first round, with the sixth overall selection, of the 2021 Major League Baseball draft.
 He signed for a bonus of $6.7 million.
 He made his professional debut with the Rookie-level Arizona Complex League Diamondbacks.
 After two games, it was announced that he had injured his left shoulder and would be undergoing season-ending surgery.

 Lawlar was assigned to the Visalia Rawhide of the Low-A California League to begin the 2022 season.
 In late May, he was placed on the injured list with a back injury.
 He returned in mid-June.
-After batting .351 with nine home runs, 32 RBIs, and 24 stolen bases over 44 games, he was promoted to the Hillsboro Hops of the High-A Northwest League in late July.
+After batting .351 with nine home runs, 32 RBI, and 24 stolen bases over 44 games, he was promoted to the Hillsboro Hops of the High-A Northwest League in late July.
 He was selected to represent the Diamondbacks alongside Corbin Carroll at the 2022 All-Star Futures Game.
-Lawlar played in thirty games for Hillsboro in which he hit .288 with three home runs, 17 RBIs, and 13 stolen bases before he was promoted to the Amarillo Sod Poodles of the Double-A Texas League.
+Lawlar played in thirty games for Hillsboro in which he hit .288 with three home runs, 17 RBI, and 13 stolen bases before he was promoted to the Amarillo Sod Poodles of the Double-A Texas League.
 Over twenty games with Amarillo to finish the season, he batted .212 with four home runs and 11 RBIs.
 He was selected to play in the Arizona Fall League for the Salt River Rafters after the season.
+While with the Rafters, Lawlar suffered a fractured left scapula after being hit by a wayward pitch from Baltimore Orioles prospect Nick Richmond, and was ruled out for six–to–eight weeks.

+Lawlar returned to Amarillo to open the 2023 season.
+In mid-August, he was promoted to the Reno Aces of the Triple-A Pacific Coast League.
+On September 6, Lawlar selected to the 40-man roster and promoted to the major leagues for the first time.
+In 14 games during his rookie campaign, he batted .129/.206/.129 with no home runs or RBI.

+Lawlar was optioned to Triple–A Reno to begin the 2024 season.
+On March 27, 2024, it was announced that Lawlar would miss 8–10 weeks after undergoing thumb surgery.
+The injury stemmed from an incident in which he had suffered a ruptured ulnar collateral ligament of his thumb trying to pick up a ball during a spring training game.
+He ultimately played in 23 total games in 2024 for Reno, Amarillo, and the ACL Diamondbacks.
+Following the 2024 season, Lawlar announced he would play winter league baseball for Tigres del Licey of the Dominican Professional Baseball League.

+The Diamondbacks optioned Lawlar to Triple-A Reno to begin the 2025 season.
+On May 12, the Diamondbacks called Lawlar back up.

+Following the 2025 season, Lawlar announced that he would return to play winter league baseball for the Tigres del Licey of the Dominican Professional Baseball League, this was also to improve his ability in center field as part of an assignment that the D-Backs gave to him.